Serotonin

 Normally, serotonin is present in small varying quantities in the blood.
 Large quantities of serotonin and 5‑HIAA may be produced continuously or intermittently by some carcinoid tumours.
 Carcinoid tumours are slow-growing masses that can form in the gastrointestinal tract, especially in the appendix, and in the lungs.
 They are one of several types of tumours that arise from cells in the neuroendocrine system – cells that are found in organs throughout the body and that have both nerve and endocrine aspects.
 The serotonin produced by carcinoid tumours may cause symptoms such as flushing of the face, diarrhoea, a rapid heart rate, and wheezing, especially when the tumour has spread to the liver.
 This group of symptoms is referred to as the carcinoid syndrome.

 According to Cancer Research UK, carcinoid tumours are rare, with only 1,200 people diagnosed each year in the UK.
-Many more of these tumors may exist, but most remain small and do not cause any symptoms.
-When carcinoid tumours are discovered in asymptomatic patients during surgical procedures performed for other reasons, they are called "incidental" tumours.
+Many more of these tumours may exist, but most remain small and do not cause any symptoms.
+When carcinoid tumours are discovered in asymptomatic patients during surgical procedures performed for other reasons, they are called “incidental” tumours.
 A small percentage of these tumours may eventually grow large enough to cause obstructions in the intestines or bronchial tubes of the lungs.

 How is the sample collected for testing?